sergiocollado/potpourri/Notes_on_Linux/01_Notes_on_Linux_kernel_modules.md

   - if (condition) BUG()

 BUG_ON() It does:
-  - prints content of the registers.
+  - prints content of the registvers.
   - prints stack trace.
   - current process dies.